ClockWorks001/PIC32MX130_FatFs_Sample/README.md

 This is a sample project for [FatFs][1] & [PIC32MX130 micro controller][2] with [MPLAB.X][3] [MCC][4].
 I have created this sample project using Mr. ChaN's wonderful FatFs program.
 I thank Mr.ChaN who created such a wonderful FatFs program.
+You can operat it by terminal with serial communication speed of 115,200 bps.

 References.
 <http://elm-chan.org/fsw/ff/00index_e.html>